rarible/subgraph/README.md

 # Protocol subgraph

-The subgraph provides information about buys on https://rarible.com, including fee amounts.
+The subgraph provides information on purchases at https://rarible.com, including commission amounts.

-In the current version, only `ExchangeV1` contract events are handled.
-Other contracts will be added soon.
+Contracts support status in the current version:

+- [x] TokenSale
+- [ ] ERC721SaleV1
+- [x] ERC721SaleV2
+- [x] ERC1155SaleV1
+- [ ] ERC1155SaleV2
+- [x] ExchangeV1

 The graphql schema is still under heavy development and will likely have major changes and improvements.